Vince Kotchian's Complete GRE Math Guide

 Yes!
 It's an on-screen calculator that you can use at any time during a GRE quantitative section.

 Your GRE calculator can add, subtract, multiply, divide, and square root.
 But that's pretty much it.
 And the display only fits 8 digits.
-That's why I created a GRE calculator app to help you get used to those limitations!
+That's why I created a free GRE calculator app to help you get used to those limitations!

 Download the version for your phone with the below buttons and make your practice more realistic.